 Here are some tips for navigating the holidays:

 This sounds like a simple thing, but is not always easy to remember.
 By breathing intoyour belly (think Santa NOT on a diet) and expanding it like a balloon on the inhalation deflating it on the exhalation you shift from sympathetic (fight or flight) into parasympathetic nervous system.
 This allows you to relax, get a bit more perspective, digest food more easily, pause on impulsive urges, and decrease anxiety.

 2) Detach with Love

-If you notice your mind obsessing (about food, about presents, about relationships, about feelings), breathe and detach for a moment.
+If you notice your mind obsessing about food – (or shopping, or alcohol, or your romantic relationship or lack of romantic relationship, or the exact right present for your child, or whether your in laws are going to talk about politics) – breathe and detach for a moment.
 Imagine that most outcomes about things the mind obsesses on turn out to be ok, even if they are not the scenarios your mind wanted.
 If you obsess about your mother making triggering food, your father making comments about needing to “exercise away his belly” after a meal, or you getting the wrong present for your mother in law, detach with love.
 You are powerless over changing other people.
 You can change you, not them.
 Practice distress tolerance for 24 hours, and know this, too, shall pass.

 3) Do something you love that reminds you of contentedness or joy.

 Whatever that something is, playing music, journaling, making a collage, practicing yoga, dancing, going to nature, do it!
 Even if it is just for a few minutes.
 Do it to remember the experience of peace and joy.
 If you have a part of the holiday, that you truly love